Koed00/django-q/docs/brokers.rst

 Disque
 ------
 Unlike Redis, Disque supports message receipts which make delivery to the cluster workers guaranteed.
-If a task never produces a failed or successful result, it will automatically be sent to the cluster again for a retry.
+In our tests it is as fast or faster than the Redis broker.
 You can control the amount of time Disque should wait for completion of a task by configuring the :ref:`retry` setting.
+Bulk task retrieval is supported via the :ref:`bulk` option.

 * Delivery receipts
 * Atomic